 But, you can catch up.

 According to recent stats, Americans spend, on average, five hours a day on a mobile device.
-And that’s expected to increase in 2018.
+And that's expected to increase further in 2019.

 Optimizing your website for mobile devices is no longer a trend, it's a staple.
 If you aren't sure your site fits responsive design recommendations, you can test it here.